algosup/2022-2023-project-5-algorithmics-Team-6/ReadMe.md

 ## Footnotes

-[^still_wines]: It is wine obtained by natural fermentation, it is the traditionnal wine, also referedas white, rosé, red wine or more rarely orange.
+[^still_wines]: It is a wine obtained by natural fermentation, it is the traditional wine, also referred as white, rosé, red wine or more rarely orange.